Fascism in Bulgaria: Extreme interpretations in Bulgaria

-For the extreme left in Bulgaria today, before the coup on September 9, 1944, there was a fascism regime, and the Bulgarian communist guerillas represented the only struggle for freedom, which culminated in the fall of 1944.
-The same mythological scheme obeys the extreme right narrative, according to which, fascism in Bulgaria was completely unknown then, and since the arrival of the Soviet troops in September 1944, the social strata from the lowlands took advantage, and destroyed the nation's elite, thus interrupting the country's historical development.
+For the extreme left in Bulgaria after the fall of communism, before the coup on September 9, 1944, there was a fascist regime, and the Bulgarian communist guerillas represented the only struggle for freedom, which culminated in the fall of 1944.
+The same mythological scheme obeys the extreme right narrative, according to which fascism in Bulgaria was completely unknown then.
+Since the arrival of the Soviet troops in September 1944, the lower social strata took advantage and destroyed the nation's elite, thus interrupting the country's historical development.